Greece Moments Greece Moments

 Relaxing in Damouchari

-Traditional stone house (4 people) in Portaria, the suburb of Makrinitsa.
+Traditional stone house (sleeps 4) in Portaria, a suburb of Makrinitsa.
 From the balcony and terrace there is a fantastic view of Volos and the Gulf.
-Quiet location, attentive host and well-equipped kitchen including dishwasher.
+Quiet location, attentive host, and a well-equipped kitchen with dishwasher.

 ➲ Book BLUE GREY cottage*